 A property tax assessment for omitted property can impact both Buyers and Sellers.
 Sellers may have to pay an unanticipated part of the sales proceeds to the tax assessor.
-Sellers may 18 receive a demand for a reimbursement from a title company that had to pay a Buyer for undisclosed tax obligations.
+Sellers may receive a demand for a reimbursement from a title company that had to pay a Buyer for undisclosed tax obligations.

 Sellers should consider purchasing a Seller's policy of title insurance.
-If you have questions or concerns about your property, contact the county tax assessor (click here for local tax assessor information).
+If you have questions or concerns about your property, contact the county tax assessor (the Oregon Department of Revenue "Property Tax" webpage provides local tax assessor information).
 Tax liability issues are beyond the expertise of a real estate licensee.